-A recent study published in Pediatrics, “Genetic and Early-Life Environmental Influences on Dental Caries Risk: A Twin Study,” revealed that a person’s genetics does not affect their chances of developing tooth decay.
+A study published in Pediatrics, “Genetic and Early-Life Environmental Influences on Dental Caries Risk: A Twin Study,” revealed that a person’s genetics does not affect their chances of developing tooth decay.
 However, their data did suggest that young children with overweight mothers were more likely to develop cavities at a young age.

 About the Dental Study

 The lead researcher of the study is Mihiri J. Silva, a scientist at the Murdoch Children’s Research Institute in Parkville, Australia.
 Dr. Silva wanted to conduct a study to further investigate whether genetic and other environmental factors would have a significant influence on a patient’s chances of developing dental caries.